-- According to the interleaving requirements described in subclause 7.5, the NC shall be able to assemble - 423 a single NC-SI Control or Ethernet over MCTP message at a time.
-The maximum Ethernet packet size is - 424 defined in subclause 9.2.
-The maximum NC-SI packet size is defined in subclause 9.1. - 425 Buffering requirements for other message types are not covered in this specification.
+According to the interleaving requirements described in subclause 7.5, the NC shall be able to assemble a single NC-SI Control or Ethernet over MCTP message at a time.
+The maximum Ethernet packet size is defined in subclause 9.2.
+The maximum NC-SI packet size is defined in subclause 9.1.